What Is Bot Spam and How to Prevent It on Your Website

 3. Website Security Threats

 Bots don’t stop at comments.
-If left unchecked, they can probe for security weaknesses, exploit contact forms, and even attempt brute-force logins.
+If left unchecked, they can probe for weaknesses, exploit forms, and attempt brute-force logins.

 How Align Protects Client Sites